salhi100/django_airbnb_cloning_practice/README.md

 - You'll have localhost connection.
 - You can also access to admin panel page, which is  http://127.0.0.1:8000/admin/login/?next=/admin/
-- without manage.py, database table doesn't exist.
-Thus this kind of error appears on console log.
+- Without manage.py, database table doesn't exist.
+Thus this kind of error will appear on console log, if you run server for the second time.
 **You have 17 unapplied migration(s).
 Your project may not work properly until you apply the migrations for app(s): admin, auth, contenttypes, sessions.
 Run 'python manage.py migrate' to apply them.**
 - SQL needs to learn how database look like.
 - You change the shape of data(=creating migration), and migrate to update database